leanhvu21042001/LT.K2025.2-CNTT/uit/courses/IE103/assignments/BTTH1/libs/report.typ

     #unheading[Danh Sách Bảng]
     #outline(
       title: none, // Sets the title of the list
-      target: figure.where(kind: table) // Selects only tables )
+      target: figure.where(kind: table), // Selects only tables )
   ]